 - Follow Nonprofit Site Visits with Thanks and More

-Amy has served on several nonprofit boards, both nationally and in Boston.
+Amy graduated from Yale College and received her MBA from the Harvard Business School.
 Her experience as a member of Yale’s first coed freshman class and as the mother of two daughters inspires her continuing interest in girls’ empowerment.
+Amy is a trustee of The Lalor Foundation which promotes reproductive health through research and innovation.